 Filing and Finishing: 7 Metal and Jewelry Filing Tips from Lexi Erickson

-Here are seven jewelry filing tips I collected for you while watching Lexi’s newest metalsmithing video, Jewelry Filing: How to Choose, Use, and Care for Your Files.
+Here are seven jewelry filing tips I collected for you while watching Lexi’s metalsmithing video, Jewelry Filing: How to Choose, Use, and Care for Your Files.

 - Store your files so that they don’t touch.
 Lexi uses wooden blocks with holes drilled in them intended to hold flex shaft tools and saw blades, but they work great for storing files, too.
-I have a similar system; I bought some of those large flat wooden planks with holes in them to hold vials of beads at a bead store.
+I have a similar system; I bought some of those large flat wooden planks with holes in them used to hold vials of beads at a bead store.
 I use them to store my files as well as pliers, markers, soldering picks, tweezers, and just about any tool that will stand up in one of those little holes!
 Very handy.
-Another handy tip for storing that Lexi suggests is using one of those magnetic strips intended for chef’s knives in the kitchen.
+Another handy tip for storing files that Lexi suggests is using one of those magnetic strips intended for chef’s knives in the kitchen.
 Just mount it in your studio and use it to hold your files.

 - “You want the files to be able to give you the shape that you need,” Lexi says in the video.
 If you’re filing inside a piece that you’ve pierced and you want a square or flat edge, you wouldn’t use a round file–you’d use a flat or square file, of course.
 But it’s handy to think of this in another way as well, and Lexi explains that since your files are essential just a bunch of saw blades side by side by side, “Your file is just a fat saw blade.”
 So if you have details in mind for your metal pieces that would be too difficult or too time-consuming to saw, consider using your shaped files to file those details into the metal.
 I use a tiny half-round needle file to get the curves in flower petals just the way I want them, which I really don’t enjoy doing with a saw.